 Here are some important distinctions:

-• The unfocused ADD individual is "nowhere," but the highly-focused or “fantasy-oriented" person with Asperger’s is “somewhere else.”
-“Fantasy people” retreat into their own little world, one in which everything goes the way they want it to.
-Their daydreaming and fantasizing resembles the behaviors of non-hyperactive people with ADD.
+• The unfocused ADHD individual is "nowhere," but the highly-focused or “fantasy-oriented" person with ASD is “somewhere else.”
+Fantasy people retreat into their own little world, one in which everything goes the way they want it to.
+Their daydreaming and fantasizing resembles the behaviors of some people with ADHD.

-• Asperger’s individuals lack what professionals call "social reciprocity" or “Theory of Mind” (i.e., the capacity to understand that other people have thoughts, feelings, motivations and desires that are different from our own).
-People with ADD have a Theory of Mind and understand other's motives and expectations.
+• ASD individuals lack what professionals call "social reciprocity" or “Theory of Mind” (i.e., the capacity to understand that other people have thoughts, feelings, motivations and desires that are different from our own).
+People with ADHD have a Theory of Mind and understand other's motives and expectations.
 Also, they make appropriate eye contact and fully understand social cues, body language and hidden agendas in social interactions, whereas people on the autism spectrum don’t!

 ==> Living With Aspergers: Help for Couples

 ==> One-on-One Counseling for Struggling Individuals & Couples Affected by Asperger's and High-Functioning Autism

 ==> Online Group Therapy for Couples and Individuals Affected by Autism Spectrum Disorder